 Migration is today a global phenomenon that is politically charged and contested.
 In some countries, migrants are used as scapegoats for political and social anxieties about security, national identity and deficient economies.
 Despite the existence of binding legal human rights norms, these tensions influence national policies and practices, and put the dignity and wellbeing of migrants at risk.
 Across Europe and beyond, policies are made with the objective of limiting migration, including measures such as building walls or fences.
 In our view, this has negative consequences for migrants and the entire population.
-In particular, the criminalisation of migrants and minorities.
+In particular, the criminalisation of migration has contributed to an atmosphere of intolerance and suspicion towards migrants and minorities.
 In addition, the externalisation of EU migration controls through collaboration with third countries in order to strengthen external borders and facilitate the removal of migrants from the EU, has a grave impact on the ability of migrants to access support and protection.